pipeline config reference

 - Default: none (no limit)

-Tree and branch rules can be formatted as <tree>:<branch>, meaning only a given
+Tree and branch rules are specified here (not in params).
+Tree entries can be formatted as <tree>:<branch>, meaning only a given

 branch is allowed for a specific tree.
 When prepended with !, it indicates